-Our council program was designed to meet youth needs (e.g., safety, variety, fun, advancement) to support the philosophy that Scouting is fun with a purpose and to be appropriate for participants’ ages.
-Programs stress adventure and fun over just advancement.
+The council day camp program is designed to meet youth needs (e.g., safety, variety, fun, advancement) to support the philosophy that Scouting is fun with a purpose and to be appropriate for participants’ ages.
+The program stresses adventure and fun over just advancement.

 "Cub Scout advancement should not be emphasized in camp.
 Staff members must realize that while Cub Scout advancement may seem to be a natural in Cub Scout day camp, most of it should be done in Cub Scout pack programming."
-(Day Camp Administrative Guide)
+(Source)

 Focus on Electives: BSA recommends focusing "day camp planning around elective adventures.
-There are 13 each for Tiger, Wolf and Bear and 18 shared for Webelos and Arrow of Light.
+There are 13 each for Tiger, Wolf and Bear rank and 18 shared for the Webelos rank and Arrow of Light rank.
 Any use of the required adventures at camp, while not recommended, should be channeled to “partials” – requirements which may be difficult for dens to accomplish on their own."
 (Source).

 Connections and Common Themes